Staying Healthy

 Child Safety Seats

-According to the Centers for Disease Control and Prevention (CDC), motor vehicle accidents are the leading cause of death among children.
+According to the Centers for Disease Control and Prevention (CDC), motor vehicle accidents are the leading cause of accidental death among children ages 1 to 14 years.

 There are many different types of car seats and booster seats available.
 This article provides parents and caregivers with general guidelines to follow when selecting children's safety seats.